bazelbuild/bazel/site/docs/crosstool-reference.md

   <tr>
    <td><code>action_name</code>
    </td>
-   <td>The Bazel action to which this CROSSTOOL action corresponds.
-Bazel uses
+    <td>The Bazel action to which this <code>CROSSTOOL</code> action corresponds.
-       this attribute to discover per-action tool and execution requirements.
+        Bazel uses this attribute to discover per-action tool and execution requirements.
    </td>
   </tr>
   <tr>